byzheng/twrscripts/README.md

 Tiddlers with tag `bibtex-entry` refer to publication which can be imported wtih [TW-Refnotes](https://kookma.github.io/TW-Refnotes/) plugin with following tags and fields which are used in this package.

-* tags with colleague names for authoring this publication.
+* `tags` with colleague names for authoring this publication.
 * field `bibtex-doi` as DOI for this publication.
 DOI is in many functions to identify a publication
-* field `reference` to list all references of a publication (only in the Tiddlywiki).
+* field `reference` to list all references of a publication (only in the Tiddlywiki.
+Data obtained from [crossref](https://www.crossref.org/)).
 * field `reference-count` for number of reference in field `reference`.
 * field `cited-count` for number of publications to cite this publication.

 ## Output and intermediate files
+To avoid redownloading data from multiple resources (e.g. Google Scholar, ORCID, Web of Science/ResearcherID, Scopus), retrieved data are locally stored and reused for a period.
+The local folder is configured by option `output` with default `output` in the working directory.
+The data will be expried in certain days (90 days in default and configured by option `file_expired`).
+As online API constrained daily request number, only a small number of files are removed at each call (3 in default and configured by option `file_remove_max`).

+If you run authoring as daily schedule task, all files will be gradually updated.

 ## Authoring publications